China stocks rout on first market day of 2016 trips national trading halt

 Another retreat would likely bolster the case for the creation of a “super regulator” that would step to manage the CSRC and other related regulators to improve coordination.

-Reporting by the Shanghai Newsroom; Additional reporting by Dan Burns in New York; Editing by Sam Holmes and Bernadette Baum
+Reporting by the Shanghai Newsroom; Additional reporting by Dan Burns and John McCrank in New York; Editing by Sam Holmes, Bernadette Baum and Lisa Shumaker